Internships and Volunteering

 Volunteering is a worthwhile and enriching experience that provides an opportunity to become a part of a community, to help those in need, and to learn and practice skills of your own.
 It can be as meaningful to you as it is to those you help.

 Volunteering can also give your academic work palpable form by letting you explore options for your future and can prepare you for your post-Northwestern career.
-Someone studying economics and gender could link up with a shelter for battered women.
+Someone studying economics and gender could connect with a domestic violence shelter.
 A student who wants to be a doctor could volunteer at a hospital or with a group planning a walk to raise money for cancer research.
-A student writing a thesis about racial identity in literature could volunteer with a minority advocacy group.
+A student writing a thesis about racial identity in literature could volunteer with an advocacy organization related to issues explored in the thesis.

 Next steps